The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 They are all near sources of water but could be dry depending on the time of year or drought level, so you will have to pack in your own water, at least a gallon a day.
 If you are going to camp, you must get a permit.

-Therefore, it is likely that you will want to skip camping at Saguaro National Park itself, although there are several other nearby campgrounds with full amenities such as Sabino Canyon near the east side and Gilbert Ray Campground near the west side.
+Therefore, it is likely that you will want to skip camping at Saguaro NP itself, although there are several other nearby campgrounds with full amenities such as Sabino Canyon near the east side and Gilbert Ray Campground near the west side.

 The nearest airport is Tucson International Airport, where you can rent a car and make the short drive, just half an hour, to either park.

-You can also fly to the Phoenix Sky Harbor International Airport, a much larger airport with more flight options, rent a car, and drive almost two hours from Phoenix to Tucson – close to Saguaro National Park.
+You can also fly to the Phoenix Sky Harbor International Airport, a much larger airport with more flight options, rent a car, and drive almost two hours from Phoenix to Tucson.

-Rentalcars.com has options for car hire across many major suppliers.
+If you need to rent a car, you can browse Rentalcars.com to compare prices across many major suppliers.
 Alternatively, you can rent an RV or campervan from Outdoorsy if you prefer.

-While planning your trip, be sure to check the maps of both parks so you won’t miss what to see in Saguaro National Park.
+While planning your trip, be sure to check the maps of both parks so you’re well prepared to explore!

 Saguaro just outside of Tucson